amithvaidya/customer-ticketing-tool/implementation_1/README.txt

 3) Agent CSAT
 Average of the csat_rating for all tickets handled by the agent and where the customer has provided the rating.
 Note you must exclude the tickets where customer has not given the rating.

+Tech Stack:

+Version 1:
+	-No frameworks like spring is used, just JDBC, Servlets and JSP -Create a seperate package for Servlets/JSP and other functionalities -Just use notepad, maven and apache tomcat to write and execute the code Version 2:
+	-Upgrade to Spring Framework
+	-Use Spring MVC and Spring JDBC APIs
+	-Use JSP to display the frontend
+Version 3:
+	-Move to Spring boot
+	-For frontend, use Angular framework